 Multiple patients have also developed symptoms of cobalt toxicity from the metal in the implant flaking off and entering the bloodstream, causing neuropathy and other damage to the nervous system.
 As a result, hip replacement patients may be experiencing symptoms which they may not even suspect are related to their DePuy hip replacement - such as vision impairment or hearing loss.

 If you've been harmed by a DePuy ASR hip replacement, it's your right to file a hip replacement recall lawsuit against DePuy and seek compensation for your injuries.
-The national law firm of Blizzard & Nabers specializes in defective medical device litigation.
+Our firm is especially familiar in defective drug and medical device litigation.
 We work hard for our clients to ensure that the manufacturers who make defective medical devices are held accountable, and that our clients are justly compensated for the harm they have suffered.
 We have over 25 years of experience in dealing with medical device manufacturers and product liability law.

 Answers to Common Questions about Hip Replacement Lawsuits